cityjson/specs/docs/specs.rst

   - may have one member with the name ``"semantics"``, whose values are two keys ``"surfaces"`` and ``"values"``.
 Both have to be present.
   -  the value of ``"surfaces"`` is an array of Semantic Surface Objects.
   -  the value of ``"values"`` is a hierarchy of arrays (the depth depends on the Geometry object; it is two less than the array ``"boundaries"``) with integers.
 An integer refers to the index in the ``"surfaces"`` array of the same geometry, and it is 0-based.
-If one surface has semantics, a value of ``null`` must be used.
+If one surface has no semantics, a value of ``null`` must be used.

 .. code-block:: js